ARPA-SIMC/arkimet/doc/ds-simple.md

 ### During fix

-- [new] segments are reindexed
+- [new] segments are imported in-place
-- [unaligned] segments are reindexed
+- [unaligned] segments are reimported in-place
+- [dirty] segments are not touched
 - [deleted] segments are removed from the index

 ### During repack

-- if the segment contents are changed during segment repack, the `.metadata` file is rewritten to match the new contents.
-The `.summary` and `MANIFEST` files are updated accordingly.
+- [new] segments are deleted
+- [unaligned] segments are not touched
+- [dirty] segments are rewritten to be without holes and have data in the right order.
+  In concat segments, this is done to guarantee linear disk access when data are queried in the default sorting order.
+In dir segments, this is done to avoid sequence numbers growing indefinitely for datasets with frequent appends and removes.
+- [deleted] segments are removed from the index

 ## Check and repack on dir segments